-DO: Squid are, you know, they in the wintertime a lot there out in the canyons.
+DO: Squid are, they in the wintertime a lot there out in the canyons.
 You have to go off shore from Rhode Island.
-Rhode Islands kind of neat because the guys down there and New Bedford.
-In a bit too where you kind of got the whole mid Atlantic stocks that you know, circle in their migration north, kind of stop at the Cape a lot of times and it's the bulk of it so you can get a lot of the mid Atlantic stocks.
-But you can also go up north and you know off just past the Cape to Georges and everything like that and get a lot of your ground fish which a few more traditional above New England fish like the cod fish and everything.
-So squid in the wintertime you got to go off shore a couple hundred miles off to the canyons where you know, it gets deep there's a whole string of canyons out on the uh shelf um different ones and you tow along the uh you know certain depths along the uh the ridge there and you can get squid that way.

-[9:06] There at the bottom at during the day and then uh a lot of times during certain seasons at night they come up so that's when you get those four hours off.
+Rhode Island's kind of neat because the guys down there and New Bedford.
+In a bit too where you kind of got the whole mid Atlantic stocks that, you know, circle in their migration north, kind of stop at the Cape a lot of times and it's the bulk of it so you can get a lot of the mid Atlantic stocks.
+But you can also go up north and you know off just past the Cape to Georges and everything like that and get a lot of your groundfish which a few more traditional above New England fish like the cod fish and everything.
+So squid in the wintertime you got to go off shore a couple hundred miles off to the canyons where, you know, it gets deep there's a whole string of canyons out on the shelf, different ones and you tow along the, you know, certain depths along the ridge there and you can get squid that way.
+There, at the bottom at - during the day and then a lot of times during certain seasons at night they come up so that's when you get those four hours off.